syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 {% endhighlight %}
 {% endtabs %}

-### ComboBox
+### Combobox items

-By setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `ComboBox` you can render a ComboBox item.
-You can also customize the ComboBox item through [RibbonComboBoxSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html) which provides options such as `AllowFiltering`, `AutoFill`, `Index`, `SortOrder` and more.
+You can render the built-in comboBox Ribbon item by setting the [Type](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Type) property to `ComboBox` you can render a comboBox item.
+You can also customize the ComboBox item through [RibbonComboBoxSettings](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html), which provides options such as `AllowFiltering`, `AutoFill`, `Index`, `SortOrder` and more.

 #### Filtering

-The [AllowFiltering](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonComboBoxSettings_AllowFiltering) property provides built-in support for filtering data items.
+You can use the [AllowFiltering](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonComboBoxSettings_AllowFiltering) property to filter the data items.
 The filtering operation is initiated automatically, as soon as you start typing characters.
 If no match is found, the value of the `noRecordsTemplate` property will be displayed.
-By default the value is `false`.
+By default, the value is `false`.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}